New South Wales Stolen Generations Reparations Scheme and Funeral Assistance Fund

-The Stolen Generations Reparations Scheme provides ex gratia payments of $75,000 to living Stolen
+The New South Wales Stolen Generations Reparations Scheme provides ex-gratia payments of $75,000 to living Stolen

-Generations survivors who were removed from their families and committed to the care of the NSW Aborigines Protection or
+Generations survivors who were removed from their families and committed to the care of the New South Wales Aborigines Protection or

 This payment is made in recognition of the harm that these removals caused.

 The Funeral Assistance Fund provides one-off payments of $7,000 to Stolen Generations survivors to assist with the cost of funerals.

 Generations survivors who were removed by, committed to, or otherwise came into the care of the New

 The Funeral Assistance Fund provides one-off payments to individuals who meet the eligibility requirements above and who were living on 2

-Stolen Generations survivors can choose to receive the Funeral Assistance payment at the same time as their Reparations Payment

-or to defer the payment and
+Survivors can choose to receive the Funeral Assistance payment at the same time as their reparations payment or to defer the payment and

 nominate a person to receive the payment at the point it is required.